 By now we have all figured out you can not simply hire a gamer to design your CAD/CAM restorations.
 It sounded great 5 years ago and some even tried it, but soon figured out that even though the software is pretty amazing, it takes more than computer skills to design a crown.

-Conventional wisdom says, just recruit one of your waxers or metal finishers.
+Conventional wisdom says to just recruit one of your waxers or metal finishers.
 Well, it seems that doesn’t always work.

 There is a lot of talk these days about how many labs are going to close in the next 5 years or so due to retirement of the old guard.
 At PTC we are also seeing renewed interest in younger technicians ready to start their own labs.
 Regardless if you are an old timer or a young entrepreneur this message is for you.

 For the past 10 years or so, in PTC’s Taking Control Seminars, we have given away a very ...Continue Reading →